James Lowther, 7th Earl of Lonsdale: Public life

 Thereafter regarded as the saviour of his family estates, he resisted inclusion in the Sunday Times Rich List on the grounds that he was virtually penniless.
 However, after many years prevarication, he was eventually forced to admit his wealth and appeared in the 2006 Rich list with an estimated net worth of £80 million and later admitted that he anticipated that his death would result in the payment of "somewhere between £3 million and £5 million to the Treasury because it's high time society had its chunk".

 He briefly came to public prominence in 1962 when Manchester Corporation proposed turning Ullswater into a reservoir to serve the people of Manchester.
 Having made a speech against the proposal in the House of Lords, the Earl became a leading figure in the Ullswater Preservation Society which campaigned against the scheme and eventually forced the corporation to adopt a drastically revised scheme.
 He thereafter became passionately concerned with the issue of the conservation of the Lake District and an opponent of the modern notion of building wind turbines.
 When one of his sons struck a deal to place wind turbines on part of the estates that he controlled, the Earl opposed the construction at the subsequent public inquiry.

 Lonsdale was a founder director of Border Television, and was chairman of that company from 1985 to 1990.
 He also served as a chairman of the Northern Sports Council and a member of the UK Sports Council, spent six years on the Northern Economic Planning Council and was a member of the English Tourist Board.
 In addition he was president of Grasmere Sports, the Patterdale Dog Day, and the Cumberland and Westmorland Playing Fields Association, and served on a number of bodies such as the Hill Farming Advisory Committee, Westmorland Agricultural Committee, Northern Arts and the Rosehill Theatre at Whitehaven.

 He eventually retired as head of the Lowther estate in 1993, having reached the age of seventy, and handed the business over to his second son.
 In later life he developed an interest in horse racing and was a part-owner of Motivator, the 2005 Derby winner.

 Personal life

 Lonsdale was married four times.
-Firstly, he married Tuppina Cecily Bennet on 18 June 1945.
+Firstly, he married Tuppina Cecily Bennet (died 1984) on 18 June 1945.
 Before their divorce in 1954, they had a daughter and a son: